-We interpret American census data in 2000 as the equilibrium outcome of our model, and Core Based Statistical Areas as our cities or geographical units of observation.
+We interpret the American census data in 2000 as the equilibrium outcome of our model, and we use Core Based Statistical Areas as our cities or geographical units of observation.
 We estimate our model parameters using equilibrium relationships that describe labor supply and demand across these cities.
-In addition, we estimate costs of trading goods between cities in a similar way to Allen and Arkolakis (2014).
+In addition, we estimate costs of trading goods between cities in a similar way as in Allen and Arkolakis (2014).

 We use our estimated model to perform several quantitative exercises.
-First, we use our estimated amenities, productivities, and trade costs to decompose sources of variation in observed wage premia across American cities.
-We find that geographical position explains 16.5% of the variation in wage premia across cities.
+To be clear, our primary contribution is to clarify mechanisms that can generate the patterns of skill wage premia we observe across space.
+As is standard in the quantitative economic geography literature, our estimates rely on the structure of our stylized model.
+With that caveat, the exercises we perform help us understand the implications of the mechanisms in our model.
+First, we use our estimated amenities, productivities, and trade costs to decompose the variation in observed wage premia across American cities.
+We find that geographical position explains 16.5\% of the variation in skill premia across cities.
 In addition, we simulate the model equilibrium when domestic trade costs change.
 We find that reductions in domestic trade costs benefit both types of labor, but low-skill labor gains more than high-skill labor.
-This result is in contrast to a number of papers that study the effects of international trade on inequality (Antràs et al., 2006; Hummels et al., 2014).5 In our exercise, better trading infrastructure tends to spread out the population in the United States so that high-skill workers lose some of their agglomeration advantage over low-skill workers.
-The negative effect of trade on wage inequality in the international context is reversed when labor is mobile in the presence of agglomeration economies in the national context.6
+This result is in contrast to a number of papers that study the effects of international trade on inequality (Antrès et al., 2006; Hummels et al., 2014).
+In our exercise, better trading infrastructure tends to spread out the population in the United States so that high-skill workers lose some of their agglomeration advantage over low-skill workers.
+The negative effect of trade on the skill wage premium in the international context is reversed when labor is mobile in the presence of agglomeration economies in the national context.6